copperdogma/ai-feed-consolidator9/docs/stories.md

 AI Feed Consolidator Application

+**START CRITICAL NOTES -- DO NOT REMOVE**
-**Note**: This document serves as an index for all story files in `/docs/stories/`, tracking their progress and status.
+- This document serves as an index for all story files in `/docs/stories/`, tracking their progress and status.
+- Keep this document formatted according to `/docs/stories.template.md`
+- You cannot mark a story as 'Done' until all tasks in the story file itself are checked off and verified.
+**END CRITICAL NOTES -- DO NOT REMOVE**

 ---